tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/虚拟节点管理/调度至虚拟节点的 Pod 说明 _intl_en.md

 ### Pod network

 The Pods scheduled to virtual node are on the same VPC network plane as the Tencent Cloud services such as CVM and TencentDB.
-Each Pod will use an IP address of the VPC subnet.
+Each Pod takes an IP address in the VPC subnet.

-Pod and Pod, Pod and other Tencent Cloud services in the same VPC can communicate directly without any performance losses.
+A Pod can connect to other Pods or Tencent Cloud services in the same VPC without any performance losses.

 ### Pod isolation